FORGOT YOUR DETAILS?

 Wendy Churchill

-Wendy is the finance assistant at CFBC and brings with her over twenty-four years of experience in accounts payable for construction industry organizations.
+Wendy is the Finance Clerk at CFBC and brings with her over twenty-four years of experience in accounts payable for construction industry organizations.

 Kandi Kozler